isabella232/netappfiles-python-crr-sdk-sample/README.md

 description: "This project demonstrates how to use python with NetApp Files SDK for Microsoft.NetApp resource provider to deploy a cross-region replication for NFS 4.1 Volume."
 ---

-# Azure NetAppFiles Cross-Region Replication (CRR) SDK NFS 4.1 Sample for Python
+# Azure NetApp Files Cross-Region Replication (CRR) SDK NFS 4.1 Sample for Python

 This project demonstrates how to deploy a cross-region replication enabled with NFS 4.1 protocol using python language and Azure NetApp Files SDK for python.

-In this sample application we perform the following operations:
+In this sample application, we perform the following operations:

 - Creation
   - Primary ANF Account